Rey Bersabal

-Rey Bendijo Bersabal (born October 15, 1964) is a Filipino-born prelate of the Catholic Church who has been serving as an auxiliary bishop for the Diocese of Sacramento in California since 2024.
+Reynaldo Bendijo Bersabal (born October 15, 1964) is a Filipino American Catholic prelate serving as an auxiliary bishop of the Diocese of Sacramento in California since 2024.

 Biography

 Early life

-Rey Bersabal was born on October 15, 1964, in Magsaysay, Misamis Oriental in the Philippines.
-He was the youngest of three children.
+Reynaldo Bendijo Bersabal was born on October 15, 1964, in Magsaysay, Misamis Oriental in the Philippines.
+He is the youngest of three children born to Juanita Guzman Bendijo and Ananias Amparo Bersabal.
 Deciding to become a priest, he entered the diocesan seminary of San Jose de Mindanao.
-He later received a Bachelor of Arts degree in philosophy6 from Xavier University – Ateneo de Cagayan in Cagayan de Oro, Misamis Oriental.
+He later received a Bachelor of Arts degree in philosophy from Xavier University – Ateneo de Cagayan in Cagayan de Oro, Misamis Oriental.

 Priesthood

-On April 29, 1991, Bersabal was ordained to the priesthood for the Archdiocese of Cagayan de Oro in the Philippines by Archbishop Jesus Balaso Tuquib.
+On April 29, 1991, Bersabal was ordained to the priesthood for the Archdiocese of Cagayan de Oro in the Philippines by Jesus Tuquib.
 After his ordination, the archdiocese assigned Bersabal as parish vicar of Our Lady of Snows Parish.
 He was transferred in 1992 to serve as administrator of Our Lady of Guadalupe Parish.
 The archdiocese named him as pastor in 1995 of Our Lady of Guadalupe Parish.
 Bersabal was named chancellor of the archdiocese in 1998 and archdiocesan director of the Pontifical Mission Societies in the Philippines.

-Bersabal moved to Sacramento, California, in the United States in 1999.
-He was assigned by the Diocese of Sacramento as parish vicar of St. James Parish in Davis, California.
+Bersabal moved to Sacramento, California in 1999, at the invitation of Bishop William Weigand, and was assigned as parish vicar of St. James Parish in Davis.
 The diocese transferred him in 2002 to St. Anthony Parish in Sacramento.
 Bersabal was named pastor of Saint Paul Parish in Sacramento in 2004.
-That same year, he was incardinated, or officially transferred, from the Archdiocese of Cagayan de Oro to the Diocese of Sacramento.
+That same year, he was incardinated as a priest from the Archdiocese of Cagayan de Oro to the Diocese of Sacramento.

-The diocese sent Bersabal to St. John the Baptist Parish in Folsom, California, in 2008.
+The diocese sent Bersabal to St. John the Baptist Parish in Folsom in 2008.
+During this time, he was also made diocesan liaison for the Filipino presbyterate in 2012.
 He returned to St. James, this time as pastor in 2016.
-Bersabal's final pastoral assignment was to Saint Francis of Assisi Parish in Sacramento in 2022.
+In 2022, Bersabal was made pastor of Saint Francis of Assisi Parish in Sacramento.

 Auxiliary Bishop of Sacramento

 Pope Francis appointed Bersabal as titular bishop of Balecio and as an auxiliary bishop of Sacramento on April 20, 2024.
-On May 31, 2024, Bersabal was consecrated as a bishop at the Cathedral of the Blessed Sacrament in Sacramento by Bishop Jaime Soto.
+On May 31, 2024, Bersabal was consecrated as a bishop at the Cathedral of the Blessed Sacrament in Sacramento by Bishop Jaime Soto, with Bishop emertius Weigand and Archbishop Jose Cabantan of Cagayan de Oro serving as co-consecrators.
 As auxiliary bishop, he also serves as vicar general for the diocese.
+Bersabal speaks English, Tagalog, Visayan, and Spanish.